JHU-PL-Lab/www-fpse/assignments/README.txt

-This directory contains the assignments for PL II..
+This directory contains the assignments for FPSE in both html and Markdown formats.